badonyt/Where-Are-My-Mittens-Speedrun-mod/README.md

 # Where-Are-My-Kittens-Speedrun-mod

-This is a mod for speedruners it will receive more updates, but for now its just the reset feature.
+This is a mod for speedruners it will receive more updates, but for now its just the some features.

 # Features

 Click "R" to reset the save
+Click "O" to make the camera slower
+Click "P" to make the camera faster
+Click "F10" to reset the camera to its normal velocity

 # Installation